 What do I do if I need help reading crash reports?

 Crash reports contain a lot of very technical information.
 There are many more things that can be learned from them than what's presented in this article.
 And sometimes the steps presented here won't lead to concrete steps you can give a user to fix their situation.
-If you want help with reading crash reports, the best thing to do is ask for help in IRC.
-Click here to join the #sumo channel (chat room) Just type: Can someone help me read this crash report?
+If you want help with reading crash reports, the best thing to do is ask for help in the SUMO Matrix room Just type: Can someone help me read this crash report?